AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/solution-extensions/places/api-reference.md

 ## processGeofence

-When a device crosses one of your app’s pre-defined Places Service region boundaries, the region and event type are passed to the SDK for processing.
+When a device crosses one of your app's pre-defined Places Service region boundaries, the region and event type are passed to the SDK for processing.

 Process a Geofence region event for the provided transitionType.